prometheus/prometheus/docs/configuration/configuration.md

 #### `instance`

-The `instance` role discovers one target per Nova instance.
-The target address defaults to the first private IP address of the instance.
+The `instance` role discovers one target per network interface of Nova instance.
+The target address defaults to the private IP address of the network interface.

 The following meta labels are available on targets during [relabeling](#relabel_config):